-At 15-16″ high this end table will work well with the low profile sofa and chairs.
-It’s shown next to the sofa but would be nice with the accents chairs too.
+At 15-16″ high this end table will work well with the low-profile sofa and chairs.
+It’s shown next to the sofa but would be nice with the accent chairs too.

 Add one wherever you need a place to put your drink down or want to display organic home decor.

 This super cute side table provides just the right amount of modern style and rustic refinement.
-The reclaimed wood legs and frame give this accent table support and durability.
+The teak wood material gives this accent table support and durability.